 In truth, sex workers are seldom in favour of the police, and these workers rarely see police intervention as being in their best interest.
 If only it’s because of the sex worker’s interest in maintaining their anonymity.
 Or the secrecy of/from their clients… Sure, in that case, the police would understand?
 Sadly, no, the police often see sex workers as offenders rather than victims.
 They fail to take the worker’s request for help seriously, regardless of whether sex work is voluntary or coerced.

 * It’s broken Dutch, but it roughly translates: For anyone who demonstrates against slavery and racism: 1.
-First learn the history from the country you live in.
+First learn the history of the country you live in.
 Not only the part you think is important but everything.
 2. Realize the times you live in…..thus the NOW or do you really live in the past?
 3. You are against racism and slavery?
-Fine no problem with that…..are you also going to do something about slavery nowadays in which WHITE girls are misused as sexslaves?
+Fine no problem with that…..are you also going to do something about slavery nowadays in which WHITE girls are misused as sex slaves?
 4. You want the statues from your streets gone because it bothers you?
-Jeez why did you come to the Netherlands where you have all chance?
-5. You think that I should respect you, because of the colour of your skin, your religion, your believes and values….CAN I ASK YOU WHERE YOUR RESPECT FOR MY COUNTRY, MY CULTURE, MY BELIEVES AND VALUES?
+Jeez, why did you come to the Netherlands where you have all chance?
+5. You think that I should respect you, because of the colour of your skin, your religion, your beliefs and values….CAN I ASK YOU WHERE YOUR RESPECT FOR MY COUNTRY, MY CULTURE, MY BELIEFS AND MY VALUES?

 From the 1960s onward the Dutch police are most afraid of drugs traffic, terrorism and (integration of) immigrants, often with an Islamic background.2